rousan/go-react-ssr-ts-wasm-example/README.md

 ### WARNING: Do not use Golang as Wasm, use Rust instead.
 1. Rust wasm file size is very low compared to Golnag.
 2. Rust takes very little memory, Golang takes more due to GC.
-3. Rust is faster then Golang.
+3. Rust is faster than Golang.
 4. Also, Golang is perfect for server/services (due to goroutine), not for WebAssembly.

 # go-react-ts-wasm-example